 It is very hard to remove elements that have been added to a quality system.
 Perhaps the reasons for adding it aren’t known or were thrown in because of a specific situation.
 One rule to consider for quality systems is to make it just as hard to add items to the quality system as it is to remove them.
 In this case, an ounce of prevention on the front end can be worth millions of dollars of cure on the back end.

 When you create an addition to your quality system, identify why you are creating it.
 Then identify which product goes with a particular quality system attribute.
-For example, if you know on the front end that your product will have to go all the way through manufacturing, then you need to put it through manufacturing quality system at some point anyway.
+For example, if you know on the front end that your product will have to go all the way through manufacturing, then you need to put it through a manufacturing quality system at some point anyway.
 So, you might as well include that system on the front end.

-The trick is to find a quality systems expert that understands the differences between these types of systems and can help you define the minimum quality system in a product development with the need for speed.
+The trick is to find a quality systems expert that understands the differences between these types of systems and can help you define the minimum quality system in product development with the need for speed.

 How do you overcome hurdles in removing scope creep?

-In your quality system, define how to remove requirements up front as one of your processes.
+In your quality system, define how to remove requirements upfront as one of your processes.
 This would be spectacularly pro-active and almost unheard of.
 One way to motivate such behavior is to have the quality system owner have their bonus affected by product development speed.
 Most quality systems people are policed by lack of quality “issues” but speed to market is rarely assigned to a quality system executive.
 But they have a great deal to do with speed to market.
-Yes, this creates conflict of interest, but best to deal with it.
+Yes, this creates a conflict of interest, but best to deal with it.